 modern science must not reject all past thinking because they need a

 of a human with God is not consistent with Islamic philosophy

-or pseudo-scientific pronouncements such as cannabis is dangerous
+or pseudo-scientific pronouncements such as cannabis causes psychosis

-don't help at all in the search for truth.
+don't help at all in the search for real understanding.

 So I have written